friendscottn/ADNSFScripts/README.md

 #ADNSFScripts

-Scripts for performing various actions on AspDotNetStorefront
+Scripts for performing various actions on AspDotNetStorefront.